-With Winter weather upon us, families are reminded to take necessary precautions for inclement or severe weather.
+With the changing of the season, families are reminded to prepare for inclement or severe weather.

 When the safety of transporting bus students is at risk because of severe weather conditions, the Superintendent of Schools, in consultation with the Director of Transportation Services, may choose to suspend school bus services and, in extreme cases, close schools.
-Procedures used in this process can be found in Administrative Procedure 131: Emergency Closure - Regular School Day.
+Procedures used in this process can be found in Administrative Procedure 750 : Severe Weather and Emergency Closure.

 Please note: Except in very special circumstances, NGPS schools always remain open on school days.

-The decision to run or cancel school bus transportation due to weather concerns or road conditions is made by the Director of Transportation, Mr. Rhett Czaban.
-It is not a decision that is made lightly.
+The decision to run or cancel school bus transportation due to weather concerns and/or road conditions is not a decision that is made lightly.
 There are a number of factors considered, and bus drivers consulted, prior to making the call.
-In addition to travelling and scouting the roads himself, Mr. Czaban is in touch with local contacts in all NGPS communities between the hours of 4:00 am and 6:00 am.
+In addition to travelling and scouting the roads himself, and consulting Environment Canada, 511 and satellite cameras located up and down Highway 43, NGPS Transportation Director, Rhett Czaban is in touch with local contacts in all NGPS communities between the hours of 4:00 am and 6:00 am.

 - via the Bus Status tab on our homepage at ngps.ca